almen-ng/Fibonacci-Word-Fractals/README.md

 ## Purpose

-Produces a .bmp image corresponding to the _n_ th Fibonacci word.
+Produces a .bmp image corresponding to the nth Fibonacci word.

 ## Algorithm

-The program will take in an integer _n_ and iterate through each digit of the Fibonacci word, drawing the segment, then determining in which direction the next segment should be drawn; turning left 90 degrees if the digit is even and right if it is odd.
+The program will take in an integer _n_ and iterate through each digit of the nth Fibonacci word, drawing the segment, then determining in which direction the next segment should be drawn; turning left 90 degrees if the digit is even and right if it is odd.
 The initial segment must be drawn upwards.

 ## Makefile Parameters